tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [x] Get a button in html that will call the cpp function

-- [ ] Get some organization for plotting some scatter points from a flat array
+- [x] Get some organization for plotting some scatter points from a flat array

+- [x] Figure out how to do camera panning/zooming

+- [ ] Figure out how to better organize the scene, renderer, camera, etc

 - [ ] Figure out how to make scatter points look like a mesh/3d